IQSS/dataverse/doc/sphinx-guides/source/api/dataaccess.rst

 A curl example using an ``id``::

-    curl -H "X-Dataverse-key:$API_TOKEN" -X GET -d true http://$SERVER/api/access/datafile/{id}/rejectAccess/{identifier}
+    curl -H "X-Dataverse-key:$API_TOKEN" -X PUT -d true http://$SERVER/api/access/datafile/{id}/rejectAccess/{identifier}

 List File Access Requests:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``/api/access/datafile/{id}/listRequests``

-This method reurns a list of Authenticated Users who have requested access to the datafile whose id is passed.
+This method returns a list of Authenticated Users who have requested access to the datafile whose id is passed.
 The key of a user who can manage permissions of the datafile is required to use this method.

 A curl example using an ``id``::